SquareSR/alternative-red-routes/Race-Route/README.md

 	- Say yes, swap back to Nido
 - Onix: Swap to Squirtle, then spam Bubble
 	- If Bide: TW x2
-    - If bad SPC, Bubble once into Bide, either yolo or swap to bird if caught one.
+    - If bad SPC + you Bubbled once into Bide, either yolo or swap to bird to sac if you have one.

 Options: Battle Style to Set before leaving Brock's gym

 ## Route 3

-> if under 10 HP on BC1's Weedle, us a Potion on Nido after using Leer
+> if under 10 HP on BC1's Weedle, use a Potion on Nido in fight on the Weedle after using Leer

 **Bug Catcher 1:**
 - Caterpie: Leer + HA x2 (+ Tackle)
 - Weedle: Leer + HA + HA/Tackle
+   - Alternate Weedle: Leer + Tackle x3
+   - (if you gen 1 missed 1st Caterpie or have a huge lead early)
-- Caterpie: Leer + Tackle + HA
+- Caterpie: Leer + Tackle + HA (+ Tackle)

 Menu:
-- Potion to 28+
+- Potion to 28+ HP
-- Toss Antidote if you still have it
+- Toss Antidote (if you still have it)

 **Shorts Guy:**
 - Rat: [1-15 Potion]